Jeremy-Demlow/SDSDE/README.md

-This library SDSDE (Simplify Data Science and Data Engineering) is a library that focuses on making Data Science and Data Engineering tasks much easier for the masses this is a pre-release so this isn't a pypi library, but I plan on spending time improving this and releasing this as a tool that will help organizations that are Snowflake, Azure and Gitlab focused.
+This library SDSDE (Simplify Data Science and Data Engineering) is a library that focuses on making Data Science and Data Engineering tasks much easier for the masses this is a pre-release so this isn't, but will be a pypi library, but I plan on spending time improving this and releasing this as a tool that will help organizations that are Snowflake, Azure and Gitlab focused.

 This template approach can easily be transfered to other clouds, but would need time and focus to make sure this was possible.
 Hope this is something someone finds and is happy take code from this that makes their lives much easier in the future.